greatheights82/take-home-challenge/README.md

 ### Developing

 1. Run `gulp watch` to begin the build process.
-A browser should automatically open running the files locally at http://localhost:3000
+A browser should automatically open running the files locally at http://localhost:3000.
+Keep this process running and the site will automatically hot-reload as you work.

 2. Write your new HTML in `src/templates/index.html`.